Universality of the muon component of extensive air showers: Universality of the muon production depth distributions

 To start with, in Figure~\ref{fig:x-prof-indiv} the MPD of 100 proton-initiated showers (left) and 100 iron-initiated showers (right), simulated with \sib, are shown.
 For each shower, $\mathcal{X}^\mu_{\rm max}$ was calculated, and all distributions were normalized to the area of the average MPD (which is ${\cal N}_\mu$).
 The profiles are next plotted as a function of $X'$ (shown in red).
 It can be seen how the shower-to-shower profile fluctuates around the average profile (shown in black).
 In the bottom part of the figure, the ratio of the individual shower profiles with respect to the average profile is exhibited.
 It can be seen that the central region around $X'=0\,$g$/$cm$^2$ maintains a high degree of universality.

 In Figure~\ref{fig:x-prof}, the average profile is plotted for different hadronic interaction models.
 Proton-initiated showers are shown on the left, and iron-initiated showers are on the right.
 To bring out the differences in the shape, the profiles are scaled to match the normalization for proton primaries simulated with \qgs (the scaling factors are shown in the legend of the figure).
 The bottom plot shows the ratio for proton showers simulated with \qgs.
+Much like the case of individual shower profiles the average profiles for different hadronic interaction models are universal in the region of the maximum of production ($X'=0\,$g$/$cm$^2$).
+Notable differences appear in the early and the late part of the shower development.
+In particular the comparison between pre- and post-LHC models shows that the overall increase of the number of muons in the new models is mainly achieved in the late shower stages.
+In fact, comparing proton and iron profiles we find that proton showers in the post-LHC model \qgs have the same profile shape as iron showers in the pre-LHC models.
+Generally, and this is similar to what is found for the EM shower profile~\cite{USP2}, muon production is more asymmetric (lower in the early stages and higher in the late stages) for iron primaries.

 To make a more qualitative assessment of the degree of universality, we study the variations in the quantiles of the MPD.
 For showers with zenith angles below $60^\circ$ there is a good chance that, for some of the showers, the development is truncated by the ground.
 To remove these artificial fluctuations we only consider the MPD in the range from the start of the shower up to the shower maximum, and we define $X^{\rm L}|_{80}$ as the value before the maximum where the integral reaches 80\% of the total value between the start of the shower and the maximum,